Monday’s ‘Days Of Our Lives’ Spoilers: Chloe Realizes Holly Is Missing, Xander Returns

 According to a recent report by SheKnows Soaps, Days of Our Lives viewers will see Chloe Lane (Nadia Bjorlin) discover that Holly has been kidnapped.
 As many fans know, Chloe took custody of Holly, who is the daughter of the late Daniel Jonas and Nicole Walker (Arianne Zucker), after Nicole was presumed dead in a tragic warehouse fire in Memphis last year.

 After the fire, Eric Brady (Greg Vaughan) wanted to care for Holly like Nicole had asked him to, but others thought it would be better for Chloe to take her for many reasons.
-Chloe gave birth to the little girl as Nicole and Daniel’s surrogate, and has a special bond with her.
+Chloe gave birth to the little girl as Nicole and Daniel’s surrogate and has a special bond with her.
 She is also the mother of Daniel’s son, Parker, and taking custody of Holly meant that the little girl would be with her brother.

-Last week, when Nicole shockingly showed up in Salem at Eric’s door, Rex Brady (Kyle Lowder) answered her knocks, and was stunned to see Nicole alive.
-He is the person who told Nicole that Chloe had been raising little Holly, who seemed upset by the fact that her daughter wasn’t staying with Eric like she had asked.
+Last week, when Nicole shockingly showed up in Salem at Eric’s door, Rex Brady (Kyle Lowder) answered her knocks and was stunned to see Nicole alive.
+He is the person who told Nicole that Chloe had been raising little Holly, who seemed upset by the fact that her daughter wasn’t staying with Eric as she had asked.

 Once Nicole finds out that Holly has been kidnapped on Chloe’s watch, the two women will likely have some tense words.
 However, they both love Holly and will do anything they can to get the little girl back where she belongs.